miloosterman/landing-page-project/README.md

 # landing-page-project
-Basic landing page developed using HTML/CSS
+Basic landing page developed using HTML/CSS, built as part of The Odin Project foundations coursework.